mhanberg/jekyll-postcss/README.md

 ### Caching

 Caching is enabled by default so PostCSS will only be called when the CSS content has changed.
-If needed you can disable caching in your Jekyll configuration to force the CSS to be recompiled every time:
+If needed you can disable caching in your Jekyll configuration to force the CSS to be recompiled every time.

+If you are using the [TailwindCSS JIT](https://tailwindcss.com/docs/just-in-time-mode), you most likely need to disable the caching feature.

 ```yaml
 # _config.yml